Virus fight stalls in early hot spots New York, New Jersey - WTMJ

 The situation in New York and New Jersey mirrors a national trend that has seen case numbers inch up in recent days.
 The U.S. is averaging nearly 62,000 cases a day, up from 54,000 two weeks ago.

+Asked Sunday what’s going wrong in the U.S. as cases rise, President Joe Biden told reporters: “Based on what I’m hearing, apparently people are letting their guard down.”
+Biden said he hopes to have a better sense of the situation after a meeting with his White House pandemic team on Monday.

-Neither state is experiencing anything like what they saw last spring, when hospitals — and morgues — were overflowing.
+Neither New York nor New Jersey is experiencing anything like what they saw last spring, when hospitals — and morgues — were overflowing.
 And like the rest of the country, both are in a much better place than in January, at the peak of the pandemic’s winter spike.

 But the lack of improvement or even backsliding in recent weeks has raised concerns that the states are opening too quickly and people are letting down their guard too much, just as potentially more contagious variants of the virus are circulating more widely.